fluffle/goirc/README.md

 - `remove raylu`: removes all of raylu's flags
 - `say text`: says text to the channel
 - `list`: lists all users and their access
+- `list raylu`: searches the access list for raylu

 Op commands: